Cs15lwi23anw/cse15l-lab-reports/labReport3.md

 ## find /path -mtime 1
 I found all the information from this blog [Link](https://www.stackscale.com/blog/find-command-linux/)
+This command takes in a path and a time frame then output all files that were modified in that timeframe.
-This command is useful since it can help you find your progress.
-It helps you find what you modified in the data structure and when.
+This command is useful since it can help you find what you were working on.
+For example, if you forgot what files you were working on yesterday, you can find it with this command by inputing your home directory and a time frame (such as 1 for 1 day) then the command would output all files that were modified in the past 1 day.
 ```
 [cs15lwi23anw@ieng6-201]:~:168$ find -mtime -1
 ./.cache/abrt